AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/set-up.md

 thumbnail: 3425699.jpeg
 ---

-# Setting up document authoring
+# Set up document authoring

 {{edge-delivery-services}}

-A guide on how to set up the environment for authors for document authoring.
+A guide on how to set up document authoring for authors.

 >[!VIDEO](https://video.tv.adobe.com/v/3425699/?learn=on)